-Key development Detailed content 3.1.1.1 The War of Independence, The reasons for the outbreak of War of Independence (1857), key events in the conflict, and the reasons for failure. its impact, and the development of the Pakistan movement (1857-1906) • The long-term consequences of the War of Independence, including: British reforms; changing British attitudes towards Muslims; the development of nationalism on the subcontinent; the formation of the Indian National Congress. • The importance of Syed Ahmad Khan and the impact of the two-nation theory.
+Key development Detailed content 3.1.1.1 The War of Independence, its The reasons for the outbreak of War of Independence (1857), key events in the conflict, and the reasons for failure. impact, and the development of the Pakistan movement (1857-1906) The long-term consequences of the War of Independence, including: British reforms; changing British attitudes towards Muslims; the development of nationalism on the subcontinent; the formation of the Indian National Congress.
+(1007 1000) The importance of Syed Ahmad Khan and the impact of the two-nation theory.
 The formation of the Muslim League; origins, aims, and early relations with Congress.
-3.1.1.2 Controversy, crises and reaction to The partition of Bengal controversy; the First World War and its impact on the subcontinent. repression (1905-1927) • British repression, including the impact of the Amritsar Massacre (1919). • The Khilafat movement and its importance for Muslim-Hindu relations.
+3.1.1.2 Controversy, crises and reaction to repression The partition of Bengal controversy; the Morley Minto reforms (1909); the First World War and it's impact on the subcontinent (1905-1927) British repression, including the impact of the Amritsar Massacre (1919).
+The Khilafat movement and its importance for Muslim-Hindu relations.
 Non-cooperation and the growth of communalism 1920-27: the increase in the influence of Congress; the Delhi proposals (1927).
 3.1.1.3 Stagnation and stalemate (1927-1939) Attempts at political solutions, including the Indian Statutory Commission and the Nehru report.
-Muhammad Ali Jinnah and the Fourteen Points: aims and importance. • Further attempts to find a political solution, and the reasons for failure: the Simon Report; the three Round Table Conferences (1930-32); The Government of India Act (1935).
+Muhammad Ali Jinnah and the Fourteen Points: aims and importance.
+Allama Iqbal, Chaudry Rahmat Ali and their contributions to the Pakistan movement • Further attempts to find a political solution, and the reasons for failure: the Simon Report; the three Round Table Conferences (1930-32); The Government of India Act (1935).
 Congress Rule 1937-1939: the reasons for Congress' electoral victory in 1937 and the importance of the Congress Rule.

-3.1.1.4 Road to independence • The Second World War and its effects on the Indian subcontinent, including the 'Day of Deliverance'; the Lahore resolution (1940) and its importance.
-(1939-47) • The Quit India movement - aims and impact; the 1942 Cripps mission. • The 1944 Gandhi-Jinnah talks; the elections 1945-1946; 'Direct Action Day' and its impact. • The events of 1947: the role of the Lord Mountbatten; the Independence Act, and the formation of an independent Pakistan.
+3.1.1.4 Road to independence The Second World War and its effects on the Indian subcontinent, including the 'Day of Deliverance'; the Lahore resolution (1940) and its importance.
+(1939-47) The Quit India movement - aims and impact; the 1942 Cripps mission. • The 1944 Gandhi-Jinnah talks; the elections 1945-1946; 'Direct Action Day' and its impact. • The events of 1947: the role of the Lord Mountbatten; the Independence Act, and the formation of an independent Pakistan.

-3.1.2 Pakistan into the 21st century (1999-2022)
+3.1.2 Pakistan in to the 21st Century: from independence to 2022

 This is a compulsory topic.
-It is assessed in Paper 1, Section A.
+It is assessed in Paper 1, Section B.